BojanStojanov1/mkwd13-04-ajs/G2/Class10/Task-List.md

 5. Handle people and starships events (clicks)

-6. Add table to display data (people or starships) 6.1.
-Create the basic table structure and style in the HTML 6.2.
-Populate and display table with data fetched from the API => function for retrieving table html (with populate headers and rows) => function for rendering People
+6. Add table to display data (people or starships)<br>
+    6.1.
+Create the basic table structure and style in the HTML<br>
+    6.2.
+Populate and display table with data fetched from the API<br>
+        => function for retrieving table html (with populate headers and rows)<br>
+        => function for rendering People<br>
-        => function for rendering Starships
+        => function for rendering Starships<br>
     6.3.
-Constructor Functions (Person, Starship)
+Constructor Functions (Person, Starship)<br>
         => map the fetched data to the desired objects

 ### ☕ COFFEE BREAK ☕

-7. Implement Pagination for tables...
+7. Implement pagination for data display<br>
+    7.1.
+Display "Previous" and "Next" buttons.<br>
+        => function for displaying the buttons<br>
+    7.2.
+Add event listeners for pagination buttons.<br>
+    7.3.
+Update the displayed data based on page number.

+8. Show loading indicator during data fetch

+9. Refactor + Document Code
+10. Improve UI/UX
+11. Implement extra features :)
+12. Admire your work !!!